 The Financing Agreement contains customary representations and warranties, covenants, mandatory prepayments, and events of default under which the Company's payment obligations may be accelerated.
-On March 14, 2017 (the "Effective Date"), the Company entered into an amendment (the "Amendment") to the Financing Agreement, with the lenders party thereto.
-The Amendment modified the covenant requiring the Company to maintain a Leverage Ratio (defined to mean the ratio of (a) total funded indebtedness to (b) consolidated EBITDA) such that following the Effective Date, the Company is required to keep a Leverage Ratio of no greater than 3.50:1.00 for the four quarters ending March 31, 2017, 4.20:1.00 for the four quarters ending June 30, 2017, 4.75:1.00 for the four quarters ending September 30, 2017, 4.80:1.00 for the four quarters ending December 31, 2017, 4:40:1 for each of the four quarters ending March 31, 2018 through March 31, 2019, respectively, and thereafter declining over time from 3.50:1.00 to 2.50:1.00.
+On March 14, 2017 (the "Effective")

+Date"), the Company entered into an amendment (the "Amendment") to the Financing Agreement.
+The Amendment modified the covenant requiring the Company to maintain a Leverage Ratio (defined to mean the ratio of (a) total funded indebtedness to (b) consolidated EBITDA) such that following the Effective Date, the Company is required to maintain a Leverage Ratio of no greater than 3.50:1.00 for the four quarters ending March 31, 2017, 4.20:1.00 for the four quarters ending June 30, 2017, 4.75:1.00 for the four quarters ending September 30, 2017, 4.80:1.00 for the four quarters ending December 31, 2017, 4:40:1.00 for each of the four quarters ending March 31, 2018 through March 31, 2019, respectively, and thereafter declining over time from 3.50:1.00 to 2.50:1.00.
 Following the Effective Date, interest accrues on outstanding borrowings under the credit facility and the term loan (each as defined in the Financing Agreement) at a rate of either the LIBOR Rate (as defined in the Financing Agreement) plus 7.25% or a Reference Rate (as defined in the Financing Agreement) plus 6.25%, at the option of the Company.
-The Company recorded \$1.9 million and \$0.7 million of interest expense on the Term Loan for the three months ended March 31, 2017 and 2016, respectively.
-As of March 31, 2017 the Company was in compliance with the Financing Agreement covenants.
+The Company recorded \$3.9 million and \$2.7 million of interest expense on the Term Loan for the six months ended June 30, 2017 and 2016, respectively.
+As of June 30, 2017, the Company was in compliance with the Financing Agreement covenants.